What to Know About Rush Creek Lodge

 Location

 Rush Creek Lodge has a prime location just a half mile from the Highway 120 entrance into Yosemite National Park.
 The seasonal YARTS bus picks up and drops off right out in front of the resort, and will deliver you to the valley floor between mid-May and the end of September.
-Round-trip fare from Rush Creek to Yosemite Valley is $14 per adult, which includes a free seat for an accompanying child and Park admission for both riders.
 From the lodge, it’s a 30-minute drive to the Yosemite Valley, a 25-minute drive to Hetch Hetchy, a 75-minute drive to Tuolumne Meadows, and a 90-minute drive to Mariposa Grove.

 MUST-SEE SPOTS: 7 Iconic U.S. Attractions Kids Should See Before They Grow Up

-By car, Rush Creek Lodge is about 3.5 hours from the San Francisco Bay Area, three hours from Sacramento, three hours from Fresno, and a little over six hours from Los Angeles.
-The closest town to Rush Creek Lodge is Groveland, which sits about 23 miles west of the property.
+By car, Rush Creek Lodge is about three-and-a-half hours from the San Francisco Bay Area, three hours from Sacramento, three hours from Fresno, and a little over six hours from Los Angeles.
+The closest town to Rush Creek Lodge is Groveland, which is 23 miles west of the property.

 The lodge is perched on a hill above the two-lane highway, but once you’re on the lodge’s property, the road is not particularly noticeable.